by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

 - Set realistic expectations – explain clearly the company standards so employees will have a concrete guide as they work.

-- Engage employees in both creative and non-creative endeavours.
+- Engage employees in both creative and non-creative endeavors.
 Allow employees to have fun outside their job description.

 As a conclusion, I believe creative empowerment is a very important concept companies must first understand before they implement.
 We need to understand that it is human nature to seek satisfaction and fulfillment from their hard work.
 We also need to feel recognized and given credits for excellent work.
 Do not dismiss their work as “just” something needed by the company, going the extra mile in recognizing these talents will positively impact your company’s creative performance.